orix-software/bpm/mkdocs/docs/commands/bpm_update.md

 # bpm update

-uninstall and reinstall all dependencies
+Uninstall and reinstall all dependencies